 Otis: That's the same dog from this morning.
 Did that woman put you up to this?

-In "Martha's Dirty Habit", all the dogs in the neighborhood chase after Martha for getting them in trouble for digging up their owners' front lawns.
+- In "Martha's Dirty Habit", all the dogs in the neighbourhood chase after Martha for getting them in trouble for digging up their owners' front lawns.

 TD: I wasn't hungry anyway.

 - In "Camp Truman", Truman tries to get Milo to see how awful camping would be, so Milo wouldn't find out the camp he wanted to go to has been closed.

 - Truman forcing Milo, Truman and Helen to wash dishes, but Truman and Milo were having fun with the soap bubbles.

 Truman: Alright, kitchen patrol is over!